shkuznetsov/machinegun/README.md

 ### Options

 #### `barrels` (int)
 Number of parallel task execution conveyors.
-Defaults to `1` which means sequential execution. `0`, or any other falsy value would set unlimited parallelism.
+Defaults to `1` which ensures sequential execution. `0`, or any other falsy value would set unlimited parallelism.

 #### `giveUpOnError` (bool)
 Whether to cancel all running and scheduled tasks in case of an error.
 Defaults to `false`, which means all the tasks will be triggered despite of the errors.

 #### `fireImmediately` (bool)
 Whether to trigger first task execution immediately after it has been loaded.
 Defaults to `true`.
-If set to `false` would not start untill `.fire()` called.
+If set to `false` the machinegun would not start untill `.fire()` is called.

 ### Methods